Saudi Aramco chairman says firm will continue to meet global oil supply demand post listing

-DHAHRAN, Saudi Arabia, Nov 3 (Reuters) - Saudi Aramco’s chairman Yasser al-Rumayyan said on Sunday the state oil giant would continue to meet its global oil supply demand after it lists on the Riyadh bourse.
+DHAHRAN, Saudi Arabia (Reuters) - Saudi Aramco’s chairman Yasser al-Rumayyan said on Sunday the state oil giant would continue to meet its global oil supply demand after it lists on the Riyadh bourse.

 Rumayyan also said the local listing was a reflection of a strong global position.